-Each coordinate system serves one purpose and represents their data in different ways.
+Each coordinate system serves one purpose and represents its data in a particular way.

 Anatomy image based on an image shared by the My MS organization.

 Note that Chand John of Stanford created a detailed presentation about the way coordinates are handled in Slicer.